 Now we’re in a territory where measuring ROI starts to get expensive.
 Typically control groups and tests of that nature are only conducted by larger companies with money to burn.
 However, nothing really compares to the accuracy and effectiveness they provide.

 Control groups are great for testing the details of individual marketing program elements.
 For example, you can get the answers to questions regarding,

 Motivation: “Which video made you want to buy this product more?”

 5. Market-Mix Modeling

-The caveat is that it requires the collection of a lot of costly data and a devoted analytics team.
+The caveat is that it requires the collection of a lot of costly data and a devoted analytics and marketing team.

 How does your company measure up?

-Every company is structured differently, and when it comes to measuring ROI you can’t compare apples to oranges.
+Every company is structured differently, and when it comes to measuring and calculating ROI you can’t compare apples to oranges.
 Whatever methodology your company requires, it’s crucial to remember that the very nature of measuring marketing programs is extremely challenging.
-There’s just so many variables to consider.
+There are just so many variables to consider.
 That’s why the quality of measurement is endlessly more important than the quantity you’re measuring.
 In other words, rather than leaving things open to assumption, find out exactly what influenced a customer to buy, and why.